Haley Cavinder: Social media and endorsements

 Cavinder has established a large social media following with Hanna.
 In April 2020, while bored at home during the COVID-19 pandemic, she was persuaded by Hanna, who used TikTok, to make videos together on a shared account on the platform.
 The videos feature Cavinder and her sister performing synchronized dances, dribbling and lip syncing side-by-side.
 By April 2022, the twins had four million followers on TikTok.

 The Cavinder twins have made national headlines for their success with college sports endorsements and are among the most prominent college athletes in the field.
 On July 1, 2021, after the NCAA began allowing student-athletes to be compensated for the use of their name, image and likeness (NIL), the twins signed deals with Boost Mobile within minutes of it being permitted.
 On December 8, 2021, they signed with professional wrestling promotion WWE as part of its new Next In Line program to develop college athletes into potential WWE wrestlers.
 On January 18, 2022, the twins announced that they had co-founded the streetwear clothing startup Baseline Team.
 They were given 25 percent equity stake in the company and one of three seats on the board of directors.
 The twins have also signed NIL deals with Champs Sports, Eastbay, Gopuff and SoFi, among other companies.
 In July 2022, Forbes estimated that they had earned $1.7 million in endorsement deals.
 By November 2022, they had over 40 deals, more than any other women's basketball players at any level.
 The twins also started a podcast, Twin Talk, in December 2022 on iHeartRadio that initially focuses on student-athletes' perspectives on NIL; the twins' first official guest was LSU gymnast and leading NIL figure Olivia Dunne.

 In early 2023, the twins were involved in the first known NCAA sanctions case related to NIL opportunities.
 On February 24, the Miami women's basketball program was placed on a year of probation and received other minor penalties; the twins received no direct sanctions.
 The NCAA found that the program and its head coach Katie Meier had violated NCAA rules by facilitating a meeting between the Cavinders and Miami-based businessman John Ruiz, a Miami alumnus and booster who has signed over 100 Hurricanes athletes in various sports to NIL deals, before they officially committed to transferring to the school.

+On July 1, 2024, Haley Cavinder and her twin sister Hanna signed a three-year exclusive apparel and footwear agreement with Under Armour.
+As part of the deal, they became official brand ambassadors for the company.

+In December 2024, the twins were named to the Forbes 30 Under 30 list for their social media leadership.

 Personal life

-Cavinder is the daughter of Katie and Tom Cavinder.
-She has four sisters, including a fraternal twin, Hanna.
-Her father played college basketball at Nova Southeastern and is the founder and CEO of Southwest Elevator.
-At the California State University, Fresno, Cavinder was a business major with a focus on marketing.
-As a sophomore at Fresno State, she was named to the Division I Academic All-District 8 first team by the College Sports Information Directors of America (since renamed College Sports Communicators).
-She and her twin sister are represented by Everett Sports Marketing.